cuthik/tupleMaker/README.md

 '''
 * the patch of pmcs for inputs created by tupleMaker3.
 It includes the saving tree instead of histograms.
   - highes head revision is 1.248 (Oh My God I Hate CVS Very Much)

+* my fitting script for output of patched pmcs with tupleMaker3 is in directory `wfitter`
+  - don't forget to add script to wzfitter/bin/BINARIES